danilw/godot-utils-and-other/README.md

 ### **3D Mirror in Mirror and postprocessing example**:

-Mirror that copy screen image with self from previous frame, and Postprocessing that need to "aditional buffer to save state"(as example used jpeg/DCT real time effect).
+Mirror that copy screen image with self from previous frame, and Postprocessing that need an "aditional buffer to save state"(as example used jpeg/DCT real time effect).

 [**Source code zip**](https://danilw.github.io/godot-utils-and-other/mirror_and_postproc/mirror_in_mirror_and_postproc.zip).